 - Ludicrous Gibs: The people you kill are torn apart with blades, blown to pieces with gunfire, or bashed into paste with blunt weapons.

 - Machete Mayhem: On par with the katana!

 - Made of Iron: The bosses, who are able to take quite a bit of damage before Jacket can finish them off.
 Even the Flunky Boss, who surrenders without getting into a straight-up fight, takes a very long beating.
 Justified for the first boss, at least, as he's wearing a bulletproof vest.

 - Made of Plasticine: Just about everyone else in the game can be messily killed.

 - The Mafiya: The mooks you kill are all Russian, as confirmed by most of the NPC dialogue.
 Especially the Golden Ending

 - Malevolent Masked Men: There ARE many masked hitmen on the loose, as evidence by the masks you find in levels being next to dead bodies.
 Then you have Richter sent to kill Jacket via phone message.
 Both Biker and Jacket have newsletters for 50 Blessings, if the Golden Ending is canon then everyone who signed up for that newsletter agreed to "die for their country" and anyone who thought about about backing out were given—empty—threats.
 Even without the canon ending, the janitors still imply there being many more operatives that the handful we saw during the course of the game not to mention the box of masks in their sewer lair.

 - The Many Deaths of You: As well as the many possible deaths of the enemies.

-- Mask Power: The hitman gets a variety of animal masks, each of which has a different ability.
+- Mask Power: Jacket gets a variety of animal masks, each of which has a different ability.
 For example, Tony the Tiger increases his unarmed power, while Don Juan the Horse upgrades the door-slam takedown into a lethal move.